 - a.
-Finger to nose. - (1) Subject stands erect with feet together, eyes closed, and arms outstretched.
-Alternating left hand and right hand under direction of the officer, the subject swings the forearm in from the elbow, attempting to touch the tip of the nose with the tip of the extended index finger. - (a) Test is ability to coordinate movements to accomplish touching tip of nose with finger tips, retain balance, and follow simple directions. - b.
-Modified position of attention. - (1) Subject stands at attention, heels and toes together, eyes closed, head tilted back slightly.
+Finger to nose - (1) Test is ability to coordinate movements to accomplish touching tip of nose with finger tips, retain balance, and follow simple directions. - b.
+Modified position of attention - (1) Subject stands at attention, heels and toes together, eyes closed, head tilted back slightly.
 Test is ability to retain balance.
 Observe and record sway and/or loss of position. - c.
-Heel/toe.

-(1) Subject is directed to walk in a straight line placing one foot before the other in a heel against toe position.
-Test is ability to retain balance, place heel against toe, hands at sides, and maintain a straight course.

-d.
-Walking a line.

-(1) Subject is directed to walk a specified distance, turn and return.
+Heel/toe - (1) Subject is directed to walk in a straight line placing one foot before the other in a heel against toe position.
+Test is ability to retain balance, place heel against toe, hands at sides, and maintain a straight course. - d.
+Walking a line. - (1) Subject is directed to walk a specified distance, turn and return.

 Test is ability to retain balance, maintain a straight course and turn smoothly.